mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

    EE::Gitlab::Auth::LDAP::Sync::Group.execute_all_providers(group)
    ```

 1. Look through the output of the sync.
-See [example log output](#example-log-output)
+See [example log
+   output](#example-log-output-after-a-group-sync-starter-only)
-   below for more information about the output.
+   for more information about the output.

 1. If you still aren't able to see why the user isn't being added, query the
    LDAP group directly to see what members are listed.
 Still in the Rails console,
    run the following query: